SondreElg/thesis/README.md

 All the above can be installed using [pip](https://pip.pypa.io/en/stable/installing/).
 Next, download the source code and run `setup.py` (`pip install .`) from the root folder.

+### Organization
+The code used for running the different versions of NEAT used in the thesis are found in [pureples/experiments/ready_go](pureples/experiments/ready_go).
+Within this folder you also find the [results](pureples/experiments/ready_go/results) folder containing the experiment results, while [thesis_networks](pureples/experiments/ready_go/thesis_networks/) contains the specific networks used in the thesis (net-a, b, c2 and d).

+Code shared between the different versions of NEAT, as well as the Ready-Go experiment, are found in [pureples/shared](pureples/shared/).

+### Running Networks
+You can run your chosen NEAT variant through the terminal, though I recommend [hebbian_neat_ready_go.py](pureples/experiments/ready_go/hebbian_neat_ready_go.py), as that is the most up to date.

+A number of command-line arguments will modify the behaviour of NEAT, in addition to the config files.

 | Argument              | Default                                              | Effect                                                                                                                                                                                                                                                                                                                                                 |
 | --------------------- | ---------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | gens                  | 1                                                    | The number of generations to run NEAT for                                                                                                                                                                                                                                                                                                              |